microsoft/tilecode/doc/patterns.md

 ## Dog Pushes Cat

-In games like Boulder Dash and Sokoban, the player sprite can push another object.
+In various games, the player sprite can push another object.
 Here is a rule that allows the player's dog to push a cat around by sending a move right command to both the dog and cat when the cat is immediately to the right of the dog (and the dpad-right button is pressed):

 ![dog pushes cat](pics/dogPushCatRule.JPG)